micropython/micropython/docs/common_hal.md

-# Adding `nativeio` support to other ports
+# Adding `digitalio` support to other ports
-`nativeio` provides a well-defined, cross-port hardware abstraction layer built to support different devices and their drivers.
+`digitalio` provides a well-defined, cross-port hardware abstraction layer built to support different devices and their drivers.
 It's backed by the Common HAL, a C api suitable for supporting different hardware in a similar manner.
 By sharing this C api, developers can support new hardware easily and cross-port functionality to the new hardware.

+These instructions also apply to `analogio`, `busio`, `pulseio` and `touchio`.
+Most drivers depend on `analogio`, `digitalio` and `busio` so start with those.

 ## File layout
 Common HAL related files are found in these locations: